How To Get Wavy Hair Without Damaging It

 What Are the Best Styling Products for Wavy Hairstyles?

-The best results are had with the right tools when it comes to wavy hairstyles.
-Those tools come in the form of tried and tested hair styling products designed with aging hair in mind.
+The best results are achieved with the right tools for wavy hairstyles.
+Those tools are tried and tested hair styling products designed with aging hair in mind.

-For the best results on hair types that lean toward curly or wavy, you can use our License to Curl Curl Revival Boost Spray on your damp hair before styling.
+For the best results on hair types that lean toward curly or wavy, you can use our Wake Up Call Style Memory Mousse on your damp hair before styling.
 Scrunch your hair from the bottom to get the most life out of your curls and waves.

-Our hairspray provides a perfect hold while never feeling like you’re lost in a cloud of too-stiff hairspray that can dry out your hair.
-Functionality and hydration are key for wavy hair products — and they are key for aging better.
+Our hairspray provides a perfect hold while never feeling lost in a cloud of too-stiff hairspray that can dry out your hair.
+Functionality and hydration are key for wavy hair products—and for aging better!

-Wavy hair is a fun hairstyle that can fit in at any time of year!
-Obtaining this trendy look can come with ease and come without damage to your hair as well.
+Wavy hair is a fun hairstyle that can be worn any time of year!
+Obtaining this trendy look can be easy and without damage to your hair.
 Protective and curl-boosting products are on our Curls and Bounce product page.

-If you feel a little unsure as to what Better Not Younger products can help you get wavy hair based on your specific needs, our Better Hair Quiz will shed some light so that you can make well-informed decisions when it comes to your hair care.
+If you are unsure what Better Not Younger products can help you get wavy hair based on your specific needs, our Better Hair Quiz will shed some light so that you can make well-informed decisions regarding your hair care.

 Sources: